Neural-Systems-at-UIO/QUINT_workflow/docs/AlternativeSeg.rst

 .. tip::

-    `QuPath: <https://qupath.github.io/QuPath>`_ is an alternative that can be used to generate the segmentations.
+    `QuPath: <https://qupath.github.io/>`_ is an alternative that can be used to generate the segmentations.
 In some cases QuPath may perform better than ilastik.
+See `this iprotocol <https://www.protocols.io/view/quint-workflow-for-fluorescence-4r3l22y6jl1y/v2>`_ for how to use QuPath for the QUINT workflow.

     `FIJI: <https://imagej.net/software/fiji/>`_ is also useful for generating segmentations.